 What are Fixed Assets?

-Fixed assets are defined as assets that are used for business operations to generate income and are held for the long term.
+Fixed assets are used for business operations to generate income and are held for the long term.
 It is not expected to be converted into cash in the short term.
-Thus, these assets are not held for the purpose of immediate resale and are intended to benefit the organization for more than one reporting period.
-Examples of fixed assets include plant and machinery, land and building, furniture, computer, copyright, and vehicles.
+Thus, these assets are not held for immediate resale and are intended to benefit the organization for more than one reporting periodReporting PeriodA reporting period is a month, quarter, or year during which an organization's financial statements are prepared for external use uniformly across a period of time in order for the general public and users to interpret and evaluate the financial statements..
+Examples include plant and machinery, land and building, furniture, computer, copyright, and vehicles.

 #1 – Tangible Assets